 3. Consume marijuana in the State of Ohio

-To get an Ohio Medical Marijuana Card, follow these steps: 1.
-Book an appointment at OhioMarijuanaCard.com to see a certified physician through Telemedicine. a) Complete the Patient Intake Form b) Make Payment c) Submit Documentation verifying your qualifying condition d) Submit your ID for the state registry 2.
+Getting your Ohio Medical Marijuana Card is easy!
+Just follow these steps: 1.
+Book an appointment at OhioMarijuanaCard.com to see a certified physician via Telemedicine. a) Complete the Patient Intake Form b) Make Payment c) Submit Documentation verifying your qualifying condition d) Submit your ID for the state registry 2.
 Once approved, activate your Ohio Medical Marijuana License with the state registry.
+It's that simple!

 Ohio Marijuana Card cannot guarantee approval of your medical marijuana card.
 A certified medical marijuana doctor must decide whether a patient will receive a recommendation following an examination.
 However, we will do whatever possible to help you get approved, including a second opinion from our medical director.